On the optimal dividend problem for a spectrally positive Levy process: INTRODUCTION

+All of above-mentioned papers deal with dual risk models with barrier strategy.
+Such a strategy has a parameter $b>0$, the level of the barrier.
+Whenever the surplus exceeds the barrier, the excess is paid out immediately as a dividend.
 Barrier strategies often serve as candidates for the optimal strategy when the dividend rate is unrestricted.
 However, if a barrier strategy is applied, ultimate ruin of the company is certain.
 In many circumstances this is not desirable.
 This consideration leads us to impose restriction on the dividend stream.
 Ng (2009) considered the dual of the compound Poisson model under a threshold dividend strategy and derived a set of two integro-differential equations satisfied by the expected total discounted dividends until ruin and showed how the equations can be solved by using only one of the two integro-differential equations.
 The cases where profits follow an exponential or a mixture of exponential distributions are then solved and the discussion for the case of a general profit distribution follows by the use of Laplace transforms.
 He illustrated how the optimal threshold level that maximizes the expected total discounted dividends until ruin can be obtained.
-In this paper we provide a uniform mathematical framework to analyze the optimal control problem with dividends payout for a general spectrally positive L\'evy process.
-We assume that dividends are paid to the shareholders according to admissible strategies whose dividend rate is bounded by a constant.
-Under this additional constraint, we show that the optimal dividend strategy is formed by a threshold strategy.
-This problem has been considered by Asmussen and Taksar (1997), Jeanblanc-Picqu\'e and Shiryaev (1995) and H$\phi$jgaard, B. and Taksar, M. (1999) in the diffusive case.
+In this paper we provide a uniform mathematical framework to analyze the optimal control problem with dividends payout for a general spectrally positive L\'evy process when the dividend rate is restricted.
+This problem has been considered by Asmussen and Taksar (1997), Jeanblanc-Picqu\'e and Shiryaev (1995) and H$\phi$jgaard and Taksar (1999) in the diffusive case.

 The rest of the paper is organized as follows.
 Section 2 presents the model and formulates the dividend optimization problem.
 Section 3 discusses the threshold strategies.
-Explicit expressions for the expected discounted value of dividend payments are obtained, and in Section 4 we give the main results, it is shown that the optimal dividend strategy is formed by a threshold strategy.
+Explicit expressions for the expected discounted value of dividend payments are obtained, and in Section 4 we give the main results; it is shown that the optimal dividend strategy is formed by a threshold strategy.
 This strategy also called the refraction strategy, prescribes paying no dividends when the net surplus of the company is below an optimal barrier $b^*$, and paying dividends at the fixed maximal rate $\alpha$ when net surplus exceeds $b^*$.